Last Updated on January 6th, 2020

 Since men don’t have ovaries, they don’t get PCOS.
 In men, fatty tissue can be the culprit in hormone disturbances that affect the skin, especially after the age of 50.

 Many men experience the “male change of life” known as andropause.
 Fat, especially in the buttocks, converts estrogen into testosterone, reducing erectile function, interest in sex, and muscle growth.
 Fat just underneath the skin, however, can convert that tiny amount of estrogen back into testosterone, causing the skin to break out in much the same way as testosterone surges caused acne during adolescence.
-This form of adult acne in men, however, is most noticeable on the neck, back, and groin.
+This hormone-influenced form of adult acne in men, however, can be severe, and it is most noticeable on the neck, back, and groin.

 Or it is possible simply to diet.
 Losing fat through calorie restriction reduces the conversion of testosterone into estrogen and estrogen into testosterone.
 The benefits of dieting are hard to quantify, and there is no fixed date that every man will start looking like he used to if just loses a specific percentage of his body weight.
 Most men, however, enjoy better looking skin as they diet for better looking bodies.